 How Old Do You Have To Be To Work?

 At Snag, we want to put you with the right employer and get you working and earning as quickly as possible.
-Let's take a look at the minimum age you can legally work and which employers want to hire you.
+We know that’s important to you, too.
+So, in this post, we will take a look at the details around the minimum age that you can legally work, and which employers want to hire you.

 Teen employment laws you should know